qyyyyy123/qyyyyy-data-science-portfolio/Python/Practice01/README.md

 This folder contains my completed work for Practice 01.

-It includes Jupyter Notebooks, quiz notebooks, and screenshots showing my work.
+It includes Jupyter Notebooks, quiz notebooks.